Uniwersytet Warszawski, Wydział Fizyki - Centralny System Uwierzytelniania

 During the course, teachers will suggest relevant documents and encourage further web-research.

-Student knows environmental, social and economic challenges at regional and global level (K_W02).
+The student is aware of environmental, social, and economic challenges at the regional and global levels and understands the connections between them (K_W02).

-Student knows where to look for reliable sources of information and data bases (K_W09).
+The student knows where to look for reliable sources of information and databases needed to verify the information (K_W09).

-Student can identify strengths and weaknesses of standard actions and solutions implemented to solve SD related problems (K_U07).
+The student can identify strengths and weaknesses of standard actions and solutions implemented to solve SD-related problems (K_U07).

-Student efficiently communicates in speech and in writing with general public and specialists in SD (K_K03).
+The student efficiently communicates in speech and in writing with the general public and specialists in SD (K_K02).

 Praktyki zawodowe: